DOJ: 'Severely Deficient Training' Has Led To Pattern Of Abuse By Chicago Police

 Lynch said the city and the DOJ had agreed to enter negotiations about a court-enforced consent decree to guide reform within the police department.
 A federal judge also would need to sign off on any final agreement before it would go into effect.

-The Justice Department's "pattern or practice" investigation was launched more than a year ago, after a white police officer shot a black teenager named Laquan McDonald 16 times in October 2014, killing the 17-year-old boy.
+The Justice Department's "pattern or practice" investigation was launched more than a year ago, after a white police officer shot a black teenager named Laquan McDonald 16 times in October 2014, killing the 17-year-old youth.

 Under court order in November 2015, the city released police dashcam video of the killing, prompting protests by activists who said the city had tried to cover up the shooting.